sickrov/sickrov.github.io/README.md

     - kube-scheduler.
     - cloud controller manager, if you use one.

-- Upgrade the Worker Node components such as: kube-proxy, kubelet.
+- Upgrade the Worker Node components such as kube-proxy, kubelet.